Sir Rupert Clarke Stakes

 The first running of the race was taken out by Jovial Lad over seven Furlongs, with the distance being changed to 1400m in 1972.
 It became a group 1 race in 1979.

-Often the race is still referred to as the Invitation Stakes, but over the years it has been known as the Marlboro Cup, Victoria Health Cup and the Eat Will Live Well Cup.
+Over the years it has been known as the Invitation Stakes, Marlboro Cup, Victoria Health Cup and the Eat Will Live Well Cup.

 Sir Rupert Clarke Stakes – recent runnings